osrf-migration/robocup3ds-wiki/Perceptors.md

 Lines are described by two points "(L (pol ...) (pol ...))". <distance> <angle1> <angle2> are the spherical coordinates of the point in the agent's local coordinate frame.

 ### 2. Landmark Information
-Landmarks are described by <name> and a point s-expression.
+Landmarks are described by <name> and "(pol ...)", a point s-expression.

 ### 3. Other Agent Body Parts
-The name (specified by <bodypart>) and position (specified by (pol ...)) of the following body parts of all agents are displayed:
+The name (specified by <bodypart>) and position (specified by "(pol ...)") of the following body parts of all agents are displayed:
 **Body Part/Name**
 1. Head/head
 2. Right lower arm/rlowerarm